noginpavlo/cladevo/README.md

 ## Installation & Setup

-#### Cladevo is currently unavailable via the web but can be downloaded and installed using the Docker image, available here: [Cladevo](https://hub.docker.com/r/highlander95/cladevo-app).
+#### Cladevo is currently unavailable via the web but can be downloaded and installed using the Docker image, available here:[Cladevo](https://hub.docker.com/r/highlander95/cladevo-app).

 #### For installation and running instructions, please refer to the Docker documentation, which provides detailed guidance on how to install Docker and run Docker images on your local machine: [Docker Installation and Running Guide](https://docs.docker.com/get-docker/)